thm-projects/arsnova-mobile/README.md

 	mvn clean install

-Please be always attentive to build the mobile client **first** and afterwards the server application.
+When you build ARSnova the first time, please be attentive to build the mobile client **first** and afterwards the server application.

 <br />Alternatively you can use several ant-targets to build the client for different purposes: